ortus-docs/testbox-docs/code-coverage/configuring-code-coverage.md

 ## coverageBlacklist

-This is a comma-delimited list of file globbing patterns relative to the `coveragePathToCapture` setting that is applied _on top of_ any whitelist patterns to prune back folders or files you don't' want capture.
+This is a comma-delimited list of file globbing patterns relative to the `coveragePathToCapture` setting that is applied _on top of_ any whitelist patterns to prune back folders or files you don't want to track.
 There's no reason to include a path in the blacklist if you have a whitelist specified and that whitelist already doesn't include the path in question.
 However, a blacklist can be very handy when you want to include everything but a few small exceptions and it's easier to list those exceptions rather than create a large number of paths in the whitelist.

 ```markup
 <cfparam name="url.coverageBlacklist" default="/testbox/,/build/,/myTest.cfm">